Agrupa2/CyberCast1/README.md

 --------------------
 @carlagmezc
 --------------------
+My work on this project has been divided primarily between the User and Sound categories.
+Despite joining this working group later, we structured the tasks and worked as a team to learn from each other.
+I've been in charge of adding functionality, helping with security, adding pagination, structuring the database, working with the API, among other areas.
+In this final phase, I've worked with Java, HTML, and JavaScript to provide a connection throughout the project.
+Finally, I've also been in charge of creating the visual diagrams that appear in this document.

 1. Adding different policies, sanitizers and security, as well as fixing some bugs we had previously. **45c39ceccf621e998b68f15bf2f9b2d483e59f71**

 2. Improve security in "SecurityConfig" because the previously created code caused problems with sounds when compiling; and improve functionality. **e01894cbafd01c94efd1316bbeb9e8420ab8c031**